 Carrying a concealed weapon, on or off school grounds, is not for everyone, but is not inherently, unreasonably dangerous.
 When we leave our homes every morning, we assume a great many reasonable risks.
 Driving represents one of the most real and serious risks we face every day, yet we tend to think nothing of it.
 We trust average citizens each and every day with weapons far more destructive and deadly than handguns: automobiles.
 Driving is the most complex, demanding task we regularly do, far more difficult than shooting, yet we require less training, less intensive background checks and less testing for drivers than we do for concealed carry, and think nothing of it.
 Uniformed police officers carrying their weapons openly are far more likely to be the victim of an attempt to take their weapon than anyone discreetly carrying a concealed handgun in any setting.

 Fortunately, there are experience models.
-In all of the years of teachers carrying concealed handguns in Utah, there has never been an instance of a student obtaining and using a firearm taken from a teacher.
+In all of the years of teachers carrying concealed handguns in Utah, there has never been an instance of a student using a firearm taken from a teacher.
 For the last several years, Texas college campuses have been concealed carry zones.
-Despite the usual anti-liberty forecasts of blood running in the classrooms, there have been no problems.
+Despite the usual anti-liberty forecasts of blood running in the classrooms—and anti-gun protests featuring dildos(?!)–there have been no problems.
 While the theft of a handgun is always a possibility, all of life is a matter of balancing risks, of balancing the good against the bad.
 The potentially life saving effects of concealed carry during a worst-case scenario school attack clearly outweigh, by an inestimable margin, the potential negative effects of a lost or stolen weapon.

 Q: WON’T TEACHERS WITH GUNS JUST MAKE A BAD SITUATION WORSE?